 Current Assessment of the Main Opportunities

-With the high influx of refugees from the crisis-ridden areas of the Middle East, immigration to Germany has further exacerbated the situation on the residential real estate market.
-Although not all asylum seekers will remain in Germany in the long run, we have already identified a rise in demand as a result of these developments in the 2016 fiscal year.
+With the high influx of refugees from the crisis-ridden areas of the Middle East, immigration to Germany has further exacerbated the situation on the housing market.
+Although not all asylum seekers will remain in Germany in the long term, we have already identified a rise in demand as a result of these developments in the 2017 fiscal year.
 If we also consider that many families are likely to move to join their relatives in Germany at a later date, the country could benefit increasingly from higher immigration in the years to come.

-In view of these trends, demand and market opportunities for existing small- and medium-sized apartments may increase.
-Vonovia could benefit from this trend in the future.
+In view of these trends, demand and market opportunities may increase for existing small- and medium-sized apartments, which represent Vonovia’s core product.

-Vonovia could also benefit from migration flows within the German population.
-According to a study conducted by the German Association of German Housing and Real Estate Companies (GdW) in 2016 on migration patterns within Germany (High Influx Cities, so-called “Schwarmstädte”), migration movements within the population are resulting in above-average population growth in various large and medium-sized cities in western Germany, and in selected cities in eastern Germany.
-68 % of Vonovia’s portfolio of residential properties is located in these magnet cities, meaning that Vonovia could also benefit from this trend.
+Vonovia could also benefit from the current migration flows within the German population.
+According to a study conducted by the German Association of German Housing and Real Estate Companies (GdW) in 2015 on migration patterns within Germany (high-influx cities in Germany), migration movements within the population are resulting in above-average population growth in various large and medium-sized cities in western Germany, and in selected cities in eastern Germany.
+Significant portions of Vonovia’s portfolio of residential properties are located in these high-influx cities, meaning that Vonovia could also benefit from this trend.

 In addition, the continued strained situation on the housing market in certain conurbations may lead to government decisions to extend housing or rent subsidies.
 This may have positive effects on Vonovia’s business activities in some regions.